hyoo-ru/crowd.hyoo.ru/README.md

 - Every unit can be encrypted (not yet).
 - Conflict-free **merge without decrypt**.
 - Merging doesn't invalidate signs.
+- Security features can be ommited if decentralization isn't required.

 # Real World Usages